-Also see the EGSA unofficial handbook for advice.
+Also see the EGSA unofficial handbook for advice (on the EGSA website).

-The Graduate Office will circulate a formal announcement to the examining committee and the seminar coordinator will circulate the announcement about the seminar-please send her/him a title for your appraisal exam seminar.
+The Graduate Office will circulate a formal announcement to the examining committee and the seminar coordinator(s) will circulate the announcement about the seminar-please send her/him a title for your appraisal exam seminar.
 Students should check with the person who booked the seminar and/or exam room for them to be sure that it has a data projector.